-After you take part in the orientation, if you're a student, you'll be subscribed to the weitzaudio at lists.carleton.edu list, which students can send to in search of engineers who have taken the orientation.
+After you take part in the orientation, if you're a student, you'll be subscribed to the weitzaudio e-mail list.
+Any students with a recording project can send to this list in search of engineers who have taken the orientation.
 (If you'd like to opt out of this list at any time, please e-mail the Weitz Center Audio and Video Technical Director: pbernhardt at carleton dot edu.)

 Faculty and staff (as well as students acting as employees of the College) may not use this list to ask for volunteers.
 If you are faculty or staff and are exploring a project you think the Weitz Center Audio Recording Studio might be well-suited for, please consider:

 -attending a training and learning how to engineer basic recordings;